sarangbhagwat/nskinetics/README.rst

 Documentation
 -------------

-NSKinetic's full documentation is currently being written.
+NSKinetic's `full documentation <https://nskinetics.readthedocs.io/en/latest/>`__ is currently being developed.
 In the meantime, here are some examples to get started:

 **Example 1: Simple enzyme-substrate system**